dustinwhisman/dustinwhisman.com/pages/writing/learning-in-public/wordpress-the-good-the-bad-and-the-ugly.md

 For one, there are only two required files to make a theme: `style.css` and `templates/index.html`.
 However, the `style.css` file in all the examples I’ve seen _does not contain CSS_.
 Instead, it has metadata in a comment for defining things like the theme name, author, description, etc. So where are you supposed to define style information?
 Why, `theme.json` of course.
 What?!?

 I’m sure there’s a historical reason for this setup, but it just makes no sense to me.
 Surely JSON is a better format for metadata than a comment in a CSS file.
-I sort of understand why the styling info is in JSON–it allows for sharing “tokens”, more or less, between CSS and JS, which is useful for blocks, but boy do I not like looking at it.
+I sort of understand why the styling info is in JSON—it allows for sharing “tokens”, more or less, between CSS and JS, which is useful for blocks, but boy do I not like looking at it.

 Maybe `templates/index.html` is better.
 Let’s take a look at the HTML for the Twentytwentythree theme.